Private, Religious, and Home Schools

 The Individual Services Plan (ISP):

-Once proof of a child's eligibility for special education services are on file with the district, the Instructional Officer for Speech/Language and PPCD will coordinate scheduling an Individual Service Plan (ISP) meeting with the parent and the private school to develop the child's Individual Services Plan.
+Once proof of a child's eligibility for special education services are on file with the district, the Instructional Officer for Speech-Language Therapy Services will coordinate scheduling an Individual Service Plan (ISP) meeting with the parent and the private school to develop the child's Individual Services Plan.
 All services provided must be linked to measurable goals and benchmarks established for the student as a part of the plan.
 The service provider will monitor progress toward the annual goal/s and share the student's progress with the parent as outlined in the ISP.
 The ISP is required to contain all the elements of a traditional IEP that are appropriate to the student and services provided.
 The ISP Committee is comprised of all members required for any ARD/IEP committee meeting conducted in the district, but must also include input from a representative of the private school.
 Notice of the ISP meeting must be provided to the parent/ adult student at least five school days in advance of the meeting.

 Private School Services for Private School Students Residing Outside of Katy ISD: